Lewis and Clark's Columbia River

 The Dalles Dam ...

 The Dalles Dam is located in the Columbia River at River Mile (RM) 191.5, at the foot of the (now flooded) "Short Narrows" or "Fivemile Rapids".
-Two miles downstream from the Dam is Rock Fort, Lewis and Clark's campsite of October 25-27, 1805 and again April 15-17, 1806.
-Also downstream is the Oregon city of The Dalles.
-One mile upstream is Spearfish Lake, where Lewis and Clark spent the night of April 18, 1806.
+Less than half a mile downstream from The Dalles Dam is The Dalles Bridge (U.S. Highway 197) connecting The Dalles, Oregon, with Dallesport and Murdock in Washington.
+Two miles downstream from the Dam on the Oregon side is Rock Fort, Lewis and Clark's campsite of October 25-27, 1805 and again April 15-17, 1806.
+One mile upstream on the Washington side is Spearfish Lake, where Lewis and Clark spent the night of April 18, 1806.

 The Dam and Locks ...

-The Dalles Dam extends one and 1/2 miles from the Oregon shore to the navigation lock on the Washington shore.
+The dam was completed in 1957.
+It extends one and 1/2 miles from the Oregon shore to the navigation lock on the Washington shore.
 Because the boundary between the two states follows the old river channel, The Dalles Dam is almost entirely in the state of Washington.
 The dam complex consists of a navigation lock, 1,380-foot-long spillway, 23 gates, powerhouse and fish passage facilities.
-The dam was completed in 1957.
-The filling of Lake Celilo that March inundated Celilo Falls and the famous "Long" (Fivemile Rapids) and "Short Narrows" (Tenmile Rapids).
+The filling of Lake Celilo inundated Celilo Falls and the famous "Long" (Fivemile Rapids) and "Short Narrows" (Tenmile Rapids).

 Click image to enlarge